-To attend our Telunasretreat or the Hong Kong weekend writing workshops, please submit an application.
-See APPLY for further information.
+To attend our international writers retreats on Telunas private island or in Iceland or Thailand as part of the Iowa Summer Writer’s Festival, please submit an application.
+Go to APPLY for further information.
 Once your application has been accepted, your place at the retreat needs to be guaranteed by a paid registration.
 Until payment has been received, your place is not guaranteed.
 All registrations are first come first served.

 If you have specific questions for either of us, please email.

-Reservations for accommodations must be made directly with and paid to Telunas Private Island Retreat.
+Reservations for accommodations must be made directly with and paid to the retreat facility.
 Any cancellation of your stay will be subject to their policies.
 Authors at Large will not assume any responsibility for expenses incurred by your reservation.

 Send us your queries and we'll get back to you as soon as possible.